adrian-moisa/visual-school/01-basic-html/01-my-first-html/01-my-first-html.md

 - Avoid long blocks of text.
 This is going to be repulsive for any visitor.
 Notice the way I used headings, subheadings, bullet lists, links, images (not yed :D ) and tables to keep the content looking interesting.

 ## Search for
+*Reading other sources always helps to piece together to puzzle*
 - What is HTML
 - How is HTML loaded
 - Why is HTML important